-On January 1, 2006, we adopted the revised statement of Financial Accounting Standards No. SFAS 123R, Share-Based Payment, as codified in FASB ASC topic 718, Compensation-Stock Compensation, or ASC 718, which requires that we record compensation expense in the consolidated statements of operations for share-based payments, such as employee stock options, using the fair value method.
+On January 1, 2006, we adopted FASB ASC topic 718, Compensation-Stock Compensation, or ASC 718, which requires that we record compensation expense in the condensed consolidated statements of operations for share-based payments, such as employee stock options, using the fair value method.
 The adoption of this new standard is expected to continue to have a significant effect on our reported earnings, although it will not affect our cash flows, and could adversely impact our ability to provide accurate guidance on our future reported financial results due to the variability of the factors used to estimate the values of share-based payments.
-If factors change and we employ different assumptions or different valuation methods in the application of ASC 718 in future periods, the compensation expense that we record under ASC 718 may differ significantly from what we have recorded in the current period, which could negatively affect our stock price.
+If factors change and we employ different assumptions or different valuation methods in the application of ASC

+718 in future periods, the compensation expense that we record under ASC 718 may differ significantly from what we have recorded in the current period, which could negatively affect our stock price.